-You will be emailed ahead of time a link to the Zoom meeting, along with a security password.
+You will be emailed ahead of time (the previous evening) a link to the Zoom meeting, along with a security password.
 Click for a video about how to join a meeting.

 If you are on your computer, or tablet, you should click the link a few minutes before the designated start time.
 Zoom will want you to download a bit of software.
 Please do.
 It is safe.
 If you are using a tablet or mobile phone to access, you may need to install an app.

 What is the schedule for the event?

 Friday evening we gather together via zoom for introductions.
 The Friday night introductions are an important part of every clinic – real or virtual.
 It represents your first shaping experience of the weekend.
 We can’t possibly cover the whole of any topic in the time we have together.
 Your introduction helps to guide me in selecting discussion points that will be of most use to you.
 So you are literally shaping the weekend that is going to be unfolding through your answers to the following questions:

 What is your background with horses?
 If you don’t have horses, what animals do you work with?
 What is your clicker training background?